Install MCP Templates

 # Deploy with production config

-mcp-template deploy file-server \
+mcpt deploy filesystem \

 --config-file production.json \

---name prod-file-server \
+--name prod-filesystem \

 --no-pull